36 hours in Mexico City: A guide to Mexico’s misunderstood capital

 Frida Kahlo Museum

-A must in Mexico City is visiting famous Frida Kahlo’s Museum, also called the ‘Blue House’.
+Next, go to the Frida Kahlo Museum, also called the ‘Blue House’.
 You’ll find it in the historic Coyoacan area of Mexico City.

 Xochimilco